 Joseph was seventeen when he was sold and thirty when he was brought before Pharaoh.

 Gen. 37:2 Here is the history of Ya'akov.
 When Yosef was seventeen years old he used to pasture the flock with his brothers, even though he was still a boy.
 Gen. 41:46 Yosef was thirty years old when he stood before Pharaoh king of Egypt; then he left Pharaoh's presence and traveled through all the land of Egypt."
 There is something else here that we need to pay close attention to.
 That something is the number "three" in scriptures.
 Life, death, and resurrection are almost always what that number represents.
 Whether it is 3, 30, 300, or 3000, it is almost always connected to life, death and resurrection.
 That number is a key to many shadows in the Good Book.
 In the beginning it was on the third day that things came to life on earth.
 Every time you see the number three you should pay attention and see if death, burial and resurrection are pointed to.
 We know that Yeshua was also about thirty years old when He came as the King of the Jews.
 We should also take note that Joseph gave his younger brother Benjamin 300 pieces of silver (Gen. 45:22).
+According to torah 30 shekels was the redemptive price for a woman: Lev.
+27:4 'Or if it is a female, then your valuation shall be thirty shekels".
 As you may recall, Tamar was Benjamin's niece; Yeshua came through the line of Tamar.
 Could Joseph have been using gematria here as prophetic of Yeshua's birth, death and resurrection?
 Another remez connection here shows us that Joseph was seventeen when he was sold as a slave and Jacob spent seventeen years in Egypt (Gen. 37:2; 47:28).